Burton upon Trent: Bus

+Buses in Burton are primarily operated by Diamond East Midlands, serving Uttoxeter, Horninglow, Edge Hill, Stapenhill, Queen's Hospital Burton, Winshill, Stretton, Abbots Bromley, Tatenhill, Wetmore, Branston, Lichfield, Ashby-de-la-Zouch and East Midlands Airport.
+Other routes are operated by Arriva Midlands and Trentbarton (to Derby), and Evolve Bus & Coach (to Tutbury & Rough Hay) & Bus Link, serving Uttoxeter, Lichfield, Tamworth and they also run the majority of School Services.

-The town had its own municipal buses operated by Burton Corporation Transport and later East Staffordshire District Council after 1974.
-This was taken over by Stevensons of Uttoxeter in the mid-1980s and, in turn, was absorbed by Arriva Midlands in the late 1990s.
+Historically, the town had its own municipal buses operated by Burton Corporation Transport and later East Staffordshire District Council after 1974.
+This was taken over by Stevensons of Uttoxeter in the mid-1980s, and in turn was absorbed by Arriva Midlands in the late 1990s.
+Midland Classic took over the local depot of Arriva Midlands at Wetmore Road in August 2016, but were acquired by Rotala in 2022 and rebranded as Diamond East Midlands.

-In July 2005, Midland Classic then operated the majority of buses in the town to outlying areas such as Uttoxeter, Horninglow, Edge Hill, Stapenhill, Queen's Hospital Burton, Winshill, Stretton, Abbots Bromley, Tatenhill, Wetmore, Branston, Lichfield, Ashby-de-la-Zouch and East Midlands Airport having taken over the local depot of Arriva Midlands at Wetmore Road in August 2016.

-In August 2022, Midland Classic were acquired by Rotala.
-The vehicles were rebranded into Diamond livery with the operations to be known as Diamond East Midlands and administered from the Tividale headquarters of Rotala.

-A number of local routes are fully or part operated by Burton based Bus Link whose owner also registered the name Stevensons Bus Services.

-Arriva Midlands continues to operate service X38 to Derby, jointly run with Trentbarton who also run the villager V1 and V3 services to Derby.

 Religious sites

 The mother church of Burton is St Modwen's, a Georgian building which replaced the former Burton Abbey's church.
 Other Anglican parish churches built to serve the expanding population include Holy Trinity, St Mark's, Winshill, St Paul's, St John the Divine, Horninglow, St Chad's, All Saints and St Mary's, Stretton.

 The Roman Catholic church in the town is St Mary and St Modwen's Catholic Church.

 There are five mosques in Burton, three Bareilvi or Sufi, one Deobandi and one Salafi.

 There is a Sikh Gurdwara established in St Chad's Community Centre.

 Although there was a small Jewish community in Burton in the early half of the 20th century, there is no record of a synagogue being established.
 There was however a close relationship with the community in Derby, whose minister acted as visiting teacher and shochet.